 - Keep in mind the searcher’s intent.
 You need to be able to provide enough information to fulfill what the searcher is looking for.

-Keyword Research can be a daunting task.
-If you need help selecting the right keywords for your hotel’s website, contact Fuel today for a free evaluation.
+Keyword research for hotels can be a daunting task.
+If you need help selecting the right keywords for your hotel’s website, contact TravelBoom today for a free evaluation.